aveith/aveith.github.io/_pages/about.md

   * **Hosting team**: [Departament of Applied Computing](http://www.unisinos.br/global/en/prospective-student/graduate/applied-computing) at [UNISINOS University](http://www.unisinos.br/global/en).

 # Recent News
+* August 21-23, 2019: I visited the University of Toronto and I also participated of a seminar [talk].
 * August 5, 2019: I attended the 48th International Conference on Parallel Processing and I gave a [talk].
 * May 21, 2019: A paper titled "Multi-Objective Reinforcement Learning for Reconfiguring Data Stream Analytics on Edge Computing" was accepted at [48th International Conference on Parallel Processing](https://www.hpcs.cs.tsukuba.ac.jp/icpp2019/) (ICPP).
 * May 17, 2019: I attended the 19th Annual IEEE/ACM International Symposium in Cluster, Cloud, and Grid Computing held in Larnaca, Cyprus and I gave a [talk].